kiboschool/course-industry-experience-1/src/lessons/interviews/assignment.md

 # Assignment - Mock Interviews
 -----
-For this assignment, you will conduct several mock (or practice) interviews with peers and professionals.
+For this assignment, you will conduct several mock (or practice) interviews.
 Mock interviews help you practice, receive feedback and improve your skills.
 With adequate practice, you will:

 - Better understand yourself, and your strengths and weaknesses
 - Develop greater comfort and confidence speaking with unfamiliar people